SWEGroup39/GatorChatApp/API_Documentation.md

 ### Requirements and Error Messages
 - A StatusBadRequest error will be returned if the passed-in body cannot be decoded.
-- The **"Get All Users"** function must have users that exists in the database, or else "Users not found." will be returned.
+- The **"Get All Users"** function must have users that exist in the database, or else "Users not found." will be returned.
 - The **"Get User by ID"** function must have the requested user exist in the users dataabse, or else a StatusBadRequest error will be returned.
 - If all requirements are met, the user(s) will be returned along with a successful console log message.
 ---